 No side effects have been reported in clinical studies when kudzu is taken by mouth.
 There is, however, one case report of allergic reaction following use of a combination herbal product containing kudzu (Kakkonto).

-Intravenously, the kudzu ingredient, puerarin, has been associated with itching and nausea.
+When given by IV, the kudzu ingredient, puerarin, has been associated with itching and nausea.
 It has also caused red cells to break inside blood vessels.

 Bleeding or blood clotting disorders: Kudzu might slow blood clotting.
 It might make bleeding and blood clotting disorders worse, and it might also interfere with medications used as treatment.

 Cardiovascular (heart and blood vessel) conditions: There is a concern that kudzu might interfere with cardiovascular treatments.
 Kudzu extracts seem to lower blood pressure and affect heart rhythm in animals.

 Diabetes: Kudzu might affect blood sugar levels in people with diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use kudzu.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Kudzu might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don’t use kudzu.